Skip to main content

 *When they know what is right.

-*When they refuse to do what is wrong.
+*When they stop what is wrong.

 *When their ambition is to be the best in good endeavours.